I hear from many readers who try to apply for a Chase credit card and are disappointingly declined. It’s happened to us several times!

 Take a look at how I earned the pass in 2017 without applying for ANY credit cards.
 It IS totally possible!

-The Southwest Companion Pass is an amazing perk from Southwest that lets one person fly free with you for up to TWO years after you earn 110,000 qualifying points.
-Download my free guide that walks you through how to easily earn the pass in just a few steps:
+The Southwest Companion Pass is an amazing perk from Southwest that lets one person fly free with you for up to TWO years after you earn 125,000 qualifying points.
+Download my free cheat sheet below that shows you 10 Things You Must Know to Earn the Southwest Companion Pass:

 Download Your FREE Guide & Start Flying FREE on Southwest!